 You know how some people carry around their favorite hot sauce in their purse?
 Well, that’s basically what this Gingerbread Extract from Wilton has been like for me these last couple weeks.

 It’s probably not meant to be put on everything, but nobody told me that.
 And so far, it’s been working on everything.
 I could present you with about 65 recipes featuring gingerbread extract, but I’m going to start with this Gingerbread Chocolate Caramel Fudge.
 It was a strong reminder in my life that I do not make fudge nearly enough.
 It’s easy… Almost scary easy.
+And gingerbread fudge is so delicious, I want to eat it year-round.

-There are lots of different techniques for making fudge, but this recipe (adapted from a Martha Stewart classic) simply requires you to mix and heat chocolate (I used semisweet and dark, butter, sweetened condensed milk, and gingerbread extract).
+There are lots of different techniques for making fudge, but this recipe (adapted from a Martha Stewart classic) simply requires you to mix and heat chocolate (I used semisweet and dark), butter, sweetened condensed milk, and gingerbread extract.
 Once the chocolate is melted and mixture is all smooth, spread it into a parchment paper-lined pan.

 I also melted some caramel bits with a little bit of cream and swirled it over the top of the fudge.